aspose-pdf-cloud/aspose-pdf-cloud-dotnet/docs/LinkHighlightingMode.md

 ------------ | ------------
 **None** | No highlighting.
 **Invert** | Invert the contents of the annotation rectangle.
-**Outline** | Invert the annotation?s border.
+**Outline** | Invert the annotation’s border.
-**Push** | Display the annotation?s down appearance, if any.
+**Push** | Display the annotation’s down appearance, if any.
 If no down appearance is defined, offset the contents of the annotation rectangle to appear as if it were being pushed below the surface of the page.
 **Toggle** | Same as Push (which is preferred).